-The Creative Hub was founded by John Cranna, a former Chair of the Auckland Society of Authors.
+The Creative Hub was founded by John Cranna.
+He is a former Auckland Branch Chair of the New Zealand Society of Authors.

 John has published two books of fiction, Visitors and Arena and won the Commonwealth Writers Prize for Best First Book, and the NZ Book Award for Fiction.
 He grew up in NZ but lived for ten years in London where he worked on urban renewal campaigns in UK's premier red-light and crime district, Kings Cross.
 His books have been published in Australia, UK and France.